Planning for Cancer Surgery

 Learn more about pain management for surgery >>

-The Integrative Medicine Program at Greenwich Hospital sponsors the Healing Touch Program, a holistic, energy-based therapy that complements patient care.
+This holistic, energy-based therapy complements patient care.
 Trained Healing Touch volunteers use soothing techniques to help patients relax and facilitate healing.
 This service can be arranged through staff on the inpatient surgical floor.

 Greenwich Hospital is one of the few facilities in the nation to have an oncology chaplain devoted exclusively to assisting cancer patients and their loved ones.
 Hospital chaplains provide a spiritual presence in keeping with the beliefs or religious practices of patients and their families.
 Chaplains are available to those in need for counsel, prayer and support.
 The Spiritual Care Department will also assist in contacting clergy from the community.
 Learn more about our Spiritual Care Department >>